Lowest Taxes in Europe

 What to consider for non-dom status persons

-• Market dynamics: Global economic trends such as trade wars, pandemics and financial crises can also affect the attractiveness of countries for foreign investment.
+• Market dynamics: Global economic trends, such as trade wars, pandemics, and financial crises, can also impact a country’s attractiveness for foreign investment.

 Lowest corporate tax in Europe